Traditional charcuterie boards step aside, chocolate charcuterie board ideas are making their way to the dessert table!

 Do chocolate and cheese go together?

 In short yes they do.
 Certain cheeses go better with dark or milk chocolate, however.
 When mixing the different types of chocolate, pair cheeses that go well with each.

 The same goes for soft goat cheese and sheep or cow’s milk cheeses.
 The softer cheeses go best with dark chocolate.
-Both soft cheeses and dark chocolate pair well with wine also.
+Both soft cheeses and dark chocolate pair well with wine.

-If your chocolate is more nutty, pair with aged, firm or nutty cheeses.
+If your chocolate is more nutty, pair it with aged, firm, or nutty cheeses.
 I love using aged cheese with my chocolate.

 Another great option for your next party is to add apple slices and fruit for the ultimate chocolate charcuterie board.

 It is sure to be a chocolate lover’s dream!
 Let me know in the comments below if you plan to make a chocolate charcuterie board this season!